Billplz/Billplz-for-WooCommerce/readme.txt

 WARNING!
 THIS UPDATE MAY BREAK YOUR SITE!

-Please re-configure the plugin after updating to version 3.15
+Please re-configure the plugin if you upgrading from version 3.14 or ealier
 1. Make sure your PHP Version is : 5.6/7.0/7.1
 2. Set X Signature Key